 On June 1, 2017, the majority leaders of the New Jersey State Assembly and Senate introduced legislation to establish the consortium, which would be a collaborative effort led by The College of New Jersey, Montclair State University, the New Jersey Institute of Technology, Rowan University and Rutgers University.

-The Civic Info Bill garnered the support of 15 sponsors in the legislature, and thousands of people signed petitions, attended organizing meetings, and urged their local representatives to support the bill.
+The Civic Info Bill drew the support of 15 sponsors in the legislature, and thousands of people signed petitions, attended organizing meetings, and urged their local representatives to support the bill.

 While the bill wasn’t brought to the floor in 2017, lawmakers reintroduced it in 2018, and it passed both chambers of the statehouse in June.
 Gov. Phil Murphy signed the bill into law in August, marking the first time a state has taken the lead to address the growing crisis in local news.
 This is a historic victory for all people across New Jersey.

-While the state’s FY 2019 budget set aside $5 million for the Civic Info Consortium, the Murphy administration later pulled all the money for it.
+While the state’s FY 2019 budget set aside $5 million for the Civic Info Consortium, the Murphy administration later said the money was no longer available.
+But in 2019, Murphy approved funding the consortium up to $2 million.